anandusreeni/UltraSonicSensor-RaspberryPi3B-Arduino-Firebase/README.md

   - Click on Add Project > Enter Your project Name> Click on Continue
   - If you want you can enable Google analytics
   - Click on Add firebase account
-  - Click on database on Develop console in left side of the Screen.
+  - Click on database in Develop console on left side of the Screen.
-  - Click on create database
+  - Click on create database.
-    You can opt any of the two opions:
+    You can opt any of the two options:

      **Production Mode**: Data will be private in default.
-We have to provide certain credentials for updating values to the database
+We have to provide certain credentials for updating values into the database

      **Test Mode**:It is a public mode of data acceptance.
 It will be accepting datas without any security rules.
 Recommended only on hobby projects.

-  - Lets proceed with test mode.
-Select real time database which wont have data storage capability.
+  - Let`s proceed with test mode.
+Select real time database which willn`t have data storage capability.
   - Open data in the screen and copy the URL like this **projectName.firebaseio.com/**
-  - Paste this to following code in pi and execute it.
+  - Paste this to following code in Pi and execute it.

   ```python
   import serial